cswclui/katacoda-scenarios-1/mstran-007/step04.md

 ## Conclusion

-In closing you can see that by adding an single new componse, `DataManager` adding a few lines of new code in `sender` we have made it so *Fortune Cookies* can export *sent Fortunes* data to an external data source.
+In closing you can see that by adding an single new componse, `DataManager` and adding a few lines of new code in `sender` we've made it so *Fortune Cookies* can export *sent Fortunes* data to an external data source.
 Once the data is externalized, it can be consumed by any interested party such as `report_gen`.

 Of course, there is more work to do.
 Eventually `sender` will need to be disconnected from the monolithic *Fortune Cookies* completely.
 This will take a lot more work.
-But, no matter what, starting to strangle to `sender` by sending it's data to an external data source is an important first step.
+But, no matter what, starting to strangle `sender` by emitting it's data to an external data source is an important first step.

 ---